Should I sign up to a new online casino?

 The answer is simple.
-It’s 2017 and time to look for something new.
+It’s 2023 and time to look for something new.
 There are lots of exciting new casinos launching, with some very exciting welcome offers.

 Online is now our gambling medium of choice.
 The latest figures from the Gambling Commission show that online gambling now accounts for 33% of all gambling in Britain.
 To put that into numbers, the GGY (gross gambling yield) between April 2015 and March 2016 was £4.5 billion.
 That’s more than the National Lottery (£3.4 billion), the high street betting sector (£3.3 billion) and the traditional, land-based casinos (£1 billion).